MiguelDomingues/md-localize/README.md

 Only used whe `--action` is set to `generate-pot`.
 If used, and output file exists, then the .pot file is updated.

+### --ignore-missing-po

+Ignore missing .po file.
+This should be used with `--keep-source-strings`.